AWS Storage Blog

 Girish Chanchlani

-Girish Chanchlani is a Sr. Partner Solutions Architect at AWS and is a member of the Amazon Partner Network (APN) team that works closely with ISV Storage Partners.
+Girish Chanchlani is a Principal Partner Solutions Architect at AWS and is a member of the Amazon Partner Network (APN) team that works closely with ISV Storage Partners.
 Prior to AWS, his experience includes working for data and storage management companies as a Product Manager covering File Systems, NAS, Media Management, and Data Protection Appliance solutions.

 Edwin Galang